Why Chris Ruddy floated the idea of firing Bob Mueller

 1. Ruddy goes to White House Monday.

 2. He meets with people -- but not Trump.
-(Ruddy told C-SPAN this morning that he "met with other White House officials yesterday.")
+(Ruddy told CNN this morning that he "met with other White House officials yesterday.")

 3. He says immediately afterward in an interview that Trump is considering firing Mueller and that such a move "would be a very significant mistake."